TheRealDigitalMaster/NexusLocal/README.md

 Major changes to UI, added About page.

 ### v0.35 will be released soon.
-What I plan to add and change in the near future:
+What I plan to add and change in the near future (update 3.05 to 5.0):
 - Click off tab cloak
 - EdgeNotFound (game)
 - Live code editor